Melania Trump Jabbed With Disturbing Headlines Just As Her Popularity Rating Soars [Opinion]

 — WGN TV News (@WGNNews) March 9, 2017

-According to Refinery 29, “A recent CNN/ORC poll found that 52% of Americans have a favorable view of FLOTUS.”
-That is a sizable jump from the 36% approval rating she held after her husband was elected and up until Trump was inaugurated in late January.
+According to Refinery29, “A recent CNN/ORC poll found that 52% of Americans have a favorable view of FLOTUS.”

+That is a sizable jump from the 36 percent approval rating she held after her husband was elected and up until Trump was inaugurated in late January.

 [Featured Image by Chip Somodevilla/AP Images]